 Julia Vitrum S.p.A. was founded, working in the glass recycling sector together with Vetro Revet and Vetreco: it is planned to open in 2021.

-In the same year the Group underwent a re-branding process: the companies changed their business names (Verreries Brosse is now Zignago Vetro Brosse and Huta Czechy has been renamed Zignago Vetro Polska), the brand was unified, and the company image reinforced to compete at an international level.
+In the same year the Group underwent a re-branding process: the companies changed their business names (Verreries Brosse became Zignago Vetro Brosse and Huta Czechy has been renamed Zignago Vetro Polska), the brand was unified, and the company image reinforced to compete at an international level.

 Zignago Vetro acquired control over Vetro Revet (51% for Zignago Vetro Spa and 49% Revet Spa) a company, like Vetreco, working in transforming glass cullet from separate collection to be reused in glass factories.